 Understanding legal terminology is critical for business owners who want to stay compliant and protect their interests.
-While you don’t need to become a legal expert overnight, having a working knowledge of essential terms helps you navigate contracts, employment issues and regulatory requirements more confidently.
-This foundation also helps you recognize when it’s time to bring in professional legal counsel.
+While you don’t need to become a legal expert overnight, having a working knowledge of essential terms can help you navigate contracts, employment issues and regulatory requirements more confidently.
+This foundation also helps you recognize when it’s time to bring in experienced legal counsel.

 Consider this your crash course on legal terminology — no bar exam required.